TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/FeatureToggles/Index.rst

 .. code-block:: typoscript

-   [feature("TypoScript.strictSyntax")]
+   [feature("unifiedPageTranslationHandling")]
-   # This condition matches if the feature toggle "TypoScript.strictSyntax" is true
+   # This condition matches if the feature toggle "unifiedPageTranslationHandling" is true
    [END]

-   [feature("TypoScript.strictSyntax") === false]
+   [feature("unifiedPageTranslationHandling") === false]
-   # This condition matches if the feature toggle "TypoScript.strictSyntax" is false
+   # This condition matches if the feature toggle "unifiedPageTranslationHandling" is false
    [END]